 2021 Washington Bike, Walk, and Roll

-We are thrilled to announce our first keynote speaker for the 2021 Washington Bike, Walk, Roll Summit; Dara Baldwin.
+We are thrilled to announce our keynote speakers for the 2021 Washington Bike, Walk, Roll Summit: Liz Jackson and Alex Haagaard, and Dara Baldwin.

-We are looking forward to learning from Ms. Baldwin's perspective on housing, transportation, mobility justice, and racial equity.
+We are looking forward to learning from Dara's perspective on housing, transportation, mobility justice, and racial equity.

 Join us virtually this September!

 The Washington Bike, Walk, and Roll Summit will be held virtually September 27 - October 1, 2021.
-This year we are centering conversations of intersectionality; connecting issues of climate, public health, race, transportation, and more to discuss how we build and rebuild equitable, sustainable, and healthy places in the wake of COVID-19.
+This year we are centering conversations of intersectionality; connecting issues of climate, public health, race, transportation, and more to discuss how we build and rebuild equitable, sustainable, and healthy places as we continue to experience the impacts of COVID-19.